rpgholap/Web-Technologies/02_JavaScript.md

         setTimeout(() => {
             if(typeof a === 'number' && typeof b === 'number') {
                 resolve(a + b);
+                // mark the promise as resolved
             } else {
                 reject("Invalid input");
+                // mark the promise as rejected

             }
         }, 2000);
     });